ajthor/dungeon-masters-handbook/players/beginners.md

 | 15 | 14 | 16 | 12 | 10 | 7 |

 ### Skills
 Now that you have your ability scores, we can determine what skills your character has.
-While ability scores represent overall characteristics of your character, skills represent the specific things your character is good at, and relate to each of the six ability score categories.
+While ability scores represent the overall physical attributes of your character, skills represent the specific things your character is good at, and relate to each of the six ability score categories.
 For example, some skills that relate to charisma are *'persuasion'*, *'intimidation'*, and *'decption'*.
 Skills are the way you actually make use of your ability scores in most situations.

 Skills are usually determined by a number of things, such as your character's race, class, and ability scores, but you do have some say in the matter.
 This comes in the form of *'proficiencies'*.